eic/tutorial-developing-benchmarks/_episodes/02-first_benchmark.md

 The Continuous Integration system needs to know what steps it has to execute.
 This is specified using YAML files.
 Create a file `benchmarks/your_benchmark/config.yml`.

-For a physics benchmark and to follow along with this tutorial, create a `config.yml` with the following contents:
+For a physics benchmark, create a `config.yml` with the following contents:
 ~~~
 your_benchmark:compile:
   extends: .phy_benchmark